Nissan Silvia: S13

-The S13 was one of the first uses of Nissan's multi-link rear suspension, the technology of which was previewed in concept cars in previous years, such as the Nissan MID4.
-It also offered a four-wheel steering system for the first time, known as HICAS-II.
-In 1990, HICAS-II was updated and renamed SuperHICAS.
-The S13 also saw the introduction of a viscous-type limited slip differential for some models.
+The S13 was one of the first uses of Nissan's multi-link rear suspension, the technology of which was previewed in concept cars in previous years such as the Nissan MID4.
+It also offered a four-wheel steering system for the first time, known as HICAS.
+The S13 Silvia came with an updated version of HICAS as used on the R31 Skyline GTS known as HICAS II, which was updated and renamed as Super HICAS in 1990.
+The S13 also saw the introduction of a viscous-type limited-slip differential for some models.
+The Silvia also featured Head Up Display (HUD) which was very high-tech at in the late 1980s.